Skip to Main Content

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict editoral integritythis post may contain references to products from our partners.
 Here's an explanation for how we make money.

-Working capital loans are designed to provide a small amount of funding to cover operational costs, particularly when there’s a shortage in cash flow.
-Many lenders keep lending criteria loose for this purpose, offering loans with low credit score and revenue requirements.
-While it’s possible to find working capital loans specifically, businesses can cover this need with many types of business loans, including term loans or business lines of credit.
+Small business working capital loans are designed to provide a small amount of funding to cover operational costs, particularly when there’s a shortage in cash flow.
+Many lenders keep lending criteria lenient for this purpose, offering loans that have low credit score and revenue requirements.
+While it’s possible to find working capital loans for small businesses specifically, businesses can cover this need with many types of business loans, including term loans or business lines of credit.

-Check our best picks for working capital loans.
+Check our picks for the best working capital loans.
 These top lenders offer relaxed requirements, fast funding and a wide range of loan amounts you’d need to cover most operational expenses.

 |